How to Become a Digital Marketer

 What Qualifications Do Digital Marketers Need?

-If you haven’t been to university, you could apply to study marketing at degree level.
+If you haven’t been to university, you could apply to study marketing at degree level, or see if you find a degree through clearing.
 Most degree courses are accredited by the Chartered Institute of Marketing and some include a valuable year-long placement in a marketing role.

 Take a postgraduate qualification in digital marketing

-If you already have an unrelated degree but you’re keen to pursue a career in digital marketing, why not study it at postgraduate level?
+If you already have an unrelated degree but you’re keen to pursue a career in digital marketing, why not study a master’s in Digital Marketing?
 Master’s degree courses are open to graduates of any discipline and government-funded loans are available.

 Take a short digital marketing course

-If you don’t want to commit to degree level study there are plenty of short, affordable digital marketing courses that will help you to master individual tools of the trade like Google Analytics, Google AdWords and Facebook Insights.
-Alternatively, you could opt for a longer diploma that covers all of the main digital marketing specialisms, from SEO to social media marketing.
+If you don’t want to commit to degree level study there are plenty of short, affordable digital marketing short courses that offer tuition on Google AdWords and Facebook Insights.
+You can also access Google Analytics courses or alternatively, you could opt for a longer diploma that covers all of the main digital marketing specialisms, from social media marketing to online social marketing courses.
+Gaining some form of digital marketing certification will help supercharge your career.

 Apply for an apprenticeship

-A digital marketing apprenticeship will provide you with valuable on-the-job training and experience.
+A digital marketing apprenticeship will provide you with valuable on-the-job marketing training and experience.
 The type of apprenticeship you apply for depends on your current level of education.
+However, you could learn a rainbow-array of skills including the fundamentals of marketing, ecommerce, mobile marketing, digital advertising, how to use Hubspot, and online advertising.
+These entry-level roles will sharpen your skill set.

 As a Beginner, Where Should I Start in Digital Marketing?

 A simple search online will reveal a multitude of free resources to help you increase your digital marketing know-how.
 Google’s Digital Garage is a great place to begin.
 It’s also worth following a few digital marketing experts.
-We recommend checking out Neil Patel’s blog, The Moz Blog and Social Media Examiner for starters.
+The Moz Blog and Social Media Examiner are also good for starters.

 Experience is highly valued in the world of digital marketing, so if you’re doing a course that doesn’t include a placement, try asking local marketing agencies whether you could do a couple of weeks’ work experience.
 This will help you to understand how digital marketing campaigns work and give you the chance to network with professionals.
 Alternatively, ask local charities or small businesses whether you could produce some content for their blog or social media accounts.